Novel Generator: The Journey of a Lifetime

 I would not be where I am today without the Generator program.
 As someone who almost didn’t get this opportunity due to self-doubt, I encourage you to apply and not self-reject.
 It’s a challenging, frustrating, wonderful, exhilarating experience with a community of friends.
 I’m looking forward to when the first person from our cohort gets published and I can’t wait to read all the amazing books the Generator has put into the world.

-Applications for the 2022-23 Novel Generator are now open.
+Applications for the Spring 2023 generator, taught by Elizabeth Santiago, are open.
+Apply here by Monday, December 12th at 11:59pm (EST).
 Learn more about the program and how to apply here.

 Maria S. Picone has an MFA from Goddard College.
 She is a Korean adoptee who grew up in Massachusetts and has also resided in Maine, New Jersey, Texas, Florida, Colorado, and South Carolina, where she currently lives.
 In 2008, she returned to South Korea to explore her heritage.
 She has an MA in Philosophy from Rice University, and an MA in Interdisciplinary Studies (Writing and Political Science) from Western New Mexico University.
 Her work including poetry, fiction, creative nonfiction, visual art, and translation has been published in many literary magazines such as Fractured Lit, Porter House Review, Tahoma Literary Review, and The Seventh Wave.
 She is writing a book based on her MFA thesis, thanks in part to the Novel Generator and a full-length collection of poetry.
 Her debut chapbook, Sky Sea Edict, will be published in late 2022.
 She is Chestnut Review and The Petigru Review's Managing Editor, Associate Editor at Uncharted Mag and Poetry Editor at Hanok Review.See other articles by Maria Picone